jumpsuit/jumpstate/README.md

 Jumpstate is a dead-simple state machine for Redux and Vanilla JS that packs some serious power and some awesome key features:

 - Provides methods instead of actions and a dispatcher
-- No Action Constants or Action Creators
+- Concise and small.
+No action constants or creators required
 - No more repetitive `dispatch`ing
 - Supports Redux and Vanilla JS